-Ian is a partner based in the Edinburgh office, specialising in acquisitions & disposals, joint ventures and projects in the economic infrastructure sector.
+Ian is a partner based in the Edinburgh office, specialising in cross-border acquisitions & disposals, joint ventures and projects in the economic infrastructure sector.

 Ian has extensive experience with complex high value international agreements, and has led numerous cross-border M&A transactions and projects with values in excess of US$1 billion.
 Ian has also had extremely broad international exposure, having run transactions and projects in over 30 countries across 6 continents, including a significant number of transactions in Africa and the Middle East.